 Will a dental bridge change my face shape?

-A dental bridge can change your face shape.
+Yes, a dental bridge can change your face shape.
 You can experience facial sagging or a “sunken-in” look if you are missing permanent teeth.
 Restorations like dental bridges can positively affect your facial structure.
 Dental bridges that use dental implants, in particular, restore structure and health in the jaw bone.

 Schedule a Dental Exam and Consultation Today

-If you have missing teeth, we offer dental bridges in our Columbia, MD office.
+If you have missing teeth, we offer dental bridges in our Columbia, MD, office.
 Schedule an appointment today at Howard County Smiles.
 We will discuss your oral health, concerns, and budget to see which missing teeth option is right for you.